gitbxo/batching/README.txt

 dog habits may not significantly affect the value proposition, so it would be wise to check with product on whether we need to address this or it is fine to postpone for now.

+(6) Thread handling
+We are limiting to max one thread per batch type
+Maybe some batch types can handle more than that, but we are not taking that into consideration at this time.
+If some batch types take long, they should not block other batch types from being processed, so updated the code to process the batches in their own threads.

 https://git-scm.com/docs/git-bundle